KrauseFx/FxLifeSheet/README.md

 - The user is in random time zones at random times and switches often, therefore the bot can't know about your daily schedule.
 This puts a lot of focus on averages, as it doesn't matter if a value was entered at 11pm that day, or 8am the next one, the numbers will even out, as only daily, weekly and monthly averages are considered when rendering graphs.

-This repo contains a simple Telegram bot that has a limited amount of responsibilities.
+This repo contains the Telegram bot that is responsible for collecting the data.

-There are 2 ways to input data: by the user telling the bot to ask for all the values, and by a regular interval of the bot asking you (similar to the [mood bot](https://github.com/krausefx/mood))
+There are 2 ways to input data: by the user telling the bot to ask for all the values, and by a regular interval of the bot asking you (similar to the deprecated [mood bot](https://github.com/krausefx/mood))

 ### Configuration